abpframework/abp/docs/en/framework/fundamentals/validation.md

 ## Validation Infrastructure

-This section explains a few additional services provided by the ABP framework.
+This section explains a few additional services provided by the ABP.

 ### IValidationEnabled Interface

-`IValidationEnabled` is an empty marker interface that can be implemented by any class (registered to and resolved from the [DI](./dependency-injection.md)) to let the ABP framework perform the validation system for the methods of the class.
+`IValidationEnabled` is an empty marker interface that can be implemented by any class (registered to and resolved from the [DI](./dependency-injection.md)) to let the ABP perform the validation system for the methods of the class.
 Example:

 ````csharp
 using System.Threading.Tasks;